Best VPN for Windows | How to Use & Setup a VPN on Windows

 Cons: No Port Forwarding Available.
 Leaks found in Mac client.

 Final Verdict: CyberGhost offers great versatility to its users.
 It has different modes like surf anonymously, unblock streaming, secure Wi-Fi hotspot, torrent anonymously, and unblock websites.
+The VPN also bypasses bans on Netflix and other popular streaming sites like Voot, Hotstar, BBC iPlayer, Hulu, and HBO Now.

 Pros: Based in Gibraltar (a safe VPN hub).
 Bypasses content limitations on Netflix Us VoD service.
 Offers performance servers in more than 39 countries worldwide.